microsoft/PSRule/docs/commands/PSRule/en-US/Invoke-PSRule.md

 ### -ObjectPath

 The name of a property to use instead of the pipeline object.
-If the property specified by `ObjectPath` is a collection/ array then each item in evaluated separately.
+If the property specified by `ObjectPath` is a collection or an array, then each item in evaluated separately.

 ```yaml
 Type: String